Proximity Labeling (wheat seedling)

 1. Put a 2 cm-length wheat leaf into a 2 mL centrifuge tube and add 350 μL of TPS Extraction Buffer (1M KCl, 10 mM EDTA pH 8.0, 100 mM Tris-HCl pH 8.0) buffer and two steel beads.

-2. Use a tissue grinder at the high-frequency condition to grind the leaf for 2-3 cycles, for each cycle 30 sec.
+2. Use a tissue grinder at the high-frequency condition to grind the leaf for two to three cycles, for each cycle 30 seconds.

-3. Place the grounded leaf into a 65°C oven for 30 min to fully denature the proteins.
+3. Place the grounded leaf into a 65 C oven for 30 minutes to fully denature the proteins.

-5. Transfer the supernatant to a new 1.5 mL centrifuge tube, add two volumes of cold alcohol, mix well, and incubate it in a -20°C freezer for at least 30 min.
+5. Transfer the supernatant to a new 1.5 mL centrifuge tube, add two volumes of cold alcohol, mix well, and incubate it in a -20 C freezer for at least 30 minutes.

-7. Add 500 μL of 75% ethanol washing solution, thoroughly shake using a vortex mixer, then centrifuge at 12,000 rpm for 2 min and discard the supernatant.
+7. Add 500 μL of 75% ethanol washing solution, thoroughly shake using a vortex mixer, then centrifuge at 12,000 rpm for two minutes and discard the supernatant.

 8. Repeat step 7, then air dry the centrifuge tube.